 in the parkway on January 12, 2011.

-The recommendation (taken from Care and Maintenance of Southern California Native Plant Gardens by O’Brien, Landis and Mackey, p.
+The recommendation (taken from the out-of-print book, Care and Maintenance of Southern California Native Plant Gardens by O’Brien, Landis and Mackey, p.
 118-121) for these sages is to cut back young plants by about 1/3 to 1/2 in late summer to fall or winter, after flowering and before new growth begins.
 These sages do not sprout reliably from woody stems so it is best to control them when they are young and don’t have long, brittle woody stems that are subject to breakage.
 Check for branches that look like they may split apart and cut them before calamity hits.